Sovereign-Labs/sovereign-book/src/sdk-contributors/gas.md

 ## A design for multidimensional gas

 Sovereign SDK's rollups use multidimensional gas units and prices.
-For example, this allows to take into account the differences between native and zero-knowledge computational costs for the same operation.
+For example, this allows developers to take into account the differences between native and zero-knowledge computational costs for the same operation.
 Indeed:

 - Hashing is orders of magnitude more expensive when performed inside a